Hydroikos Ltd.

 Stream Restoration & Management | Limnology & Lake Management

-Bob Coats Lake TahoeLimnology and Lake Management
+Bob Coats Lake Tahoe

 The Warming of Lake Tahoe.

-For the Tahoe Research Center, University of California at Davis, 2002-2004.
+For the Tahoe Environmental Research Center, University of California at Davis, 2002-2004.
 In a study on the impacts of climate change on Lake Tahoe, Hydroikos analyzed a 33-yr record of water temperature, and related changes in lake temperature to climatic variables using Principal Components Analysis.
 A co-author on the project at UC Davis then applied a lake hydrodynamic model to show that the observed changes in air temperature and downward long-wave radiation can reasonably explain the upward trend in lake temperature and thermal stability.
+See list of publications

 Water Management Study for Shoreline Sailing Lake.
 For the City of Mountain View, 2001.
 The City of Mountain View operates a 57 ac recreational lake at Shoreline, which is provided with water from Charleston Slough.
-Hydroikos is analyzing the water quality problems and water supply issues for the City.
-The project includes measuring suspended sediment concentrations and tide heights using sensors and data loggers, hydrodynamic modeling of circulation and sedimentation in both Charleston Slough and the Sailing Lake, a lake nitrogen budget and other water quality studies, assessment of the biota of the lake, analysis of operational alternatives for the water supply system, and report presentation.
+Hydroikos analyzed the water quality problems and water supply issues for the City.
+The project includeds measuring suspended sediment concentrations and tide heights using sensors and data loggers, hydrodynamic modeling of circulation and sedimentation in both Charleston Slough and the Sailing Lake, a lake nitrogen budget and other water quality studies, assessment of the biota of the lake, analysis of operational alternatives for the water supply system, and report presentation.

 Thermal Structure and Water Quality at Jenkinson Lake.
 For the El Dorado Irrigation District, 2004-2005.
 Jenkinson Lake, near Sly Park in El Dorado County, is an important water supply lake that provides drinking water for Placerville and other nearby communities.
 It is also an important recreational asset during summer months for foothill and valley residents.
 To allow continued body contact recreation, the California Department of Health Services required a showing that there is no risk to public health from bacteria and protozoans that could be released by swimmers.
 Hydroikos sampled the lake and inflowing streams for Giardia, Cryptosporidium, Enterococcus and Coliform bacteria, and measured changes in the lake's thermal structure during a year-long study.
 The results have been used in models run by the firm Hydrologic Systems and by an investigator at UC Riverside, and have helped to show that swimming may continue at the lake without risk to public health.